From QAnon to dictators, Trump embraces those who embrace him back

 “Well, I have to look at the group,” Trump said.
 “I mean, I don’t know what group you’re talking about.
 You wouldn’t want me to condemn a group that I know nothing about.
 I would have to look.”

 Once in office, the problematic tendency continued.
-In 2017, after a rally in Charlottesville organized by white supremacists and neo-Nazis turned deadly — leaving one woman dead and 19 people injured — Trump was slow to condemn white supremacists, offering three head-spinning statements in four days.
+In 2017, after a rally in Charlottesville organized by white supremacists and neo-Nazis turned violent — leaving one woman dead and 19 people injured — Trump was slow to condemn white supremacists, offering three head-spinning statements in four days.

 First, he denounced “this egregious display of hatred, bigotry and violence on many sides,” repeating “on many sides” a second time for emphasis.
 Then — in response to widespread criticism that his initial remarks were insufficient — Trump issued a second scripted statement during a last-minute news conference: “Racism is evil, and those who cause violence in its name are criminals and thugs, including the KKK, neo-Nazis, white supremacists and other hate groups,” he said.
 And finally, the president summed up the incident by arguing that “there’s blame on both sides” and “very fine people on both sides.”